Wednesday, November 30, 2011

 Freemark Abbey Winery

-Freemark Abbey offers some premium Napa Valley wines at very affordable prices along with a beautiful grounds.
+Freemark Abbey offers some premium Napa Valley wines at very affordable prices and the grounds and setting are very lovely.
 Freemark Abbey has been a Napa Valley landmark for over 125 years and has a long, interesting history as well as a great wine library.
-They offer a classic tasting of four wines for $15.
+At the time of our visit they offer a classic tasting of four wines for $15 and are in the Napa Neighbor Program.
 You will also want to stroll around the lovely grounds and take photos.

-Our tasting began with the 2009 Sauvignon Blanc at $24.
+Our tasting began with the Freemark Abbey 2009 Sauvignon Blanc at $24.
 This was a very nice, well-balanced wine with more melon than grapefruit on the palate and a hint of pleasant herbaceousness.
-The 2010 Chardonnay ($25) was also good.
-It had some peach notes and no over powering butter.
+The Freemark Abbey 2010 Chardonnay ($25) was also good.
+It had some peach notes and was not overly buttery as are some Chards.
 Both of these white wines represent very good values.

-I love Petite Sirahs but the 2007 Petite Sirah ($30) was too light for my taste.
+I love Petite Sirahs but the Freemark Abbey 2007 Petite Sirah ($30) was too light bodied for my taste.
 It had a bit of spice and some fruit but not enough substance for me.
-The well-balanced 2007 Cabernet Sauvignon ($40), though, was very nice, with interesting integrated tannins, some currant on the palate and a decent finish.
+The well-balanced Freemark Abbey 2007 Cabernet Sauvignon ($40), though, was very nice, with interesting integrated tannins, some black currant on the palate and a decent finish.
 Definitely try this one.
-It is not too complex but very drinkable now.
-We also tried an okay 2008 Merlot that was smooth, light and fruity.
+It is very drinkable now.
+We also tried a Freemark Abbey 2008 Merlot that was smooth, light and fruity.
 Best of all, though, was the Freemark Abbey 2006 Sycamore Cabernet Sauvignon ($70).
 This is a powerful cab that I'd like to try again in a few years.
 Overall we were very pleased with the wines at Freemark Abbey and definitely recommend a visit.
 Service was exceptional.

 Freemark Abbey Winery